simpledotorg/simple-server/doc/wiki/adjusting-sync-boundaries.md

 This is a guide on how region level sync works and how to transition from one using one sync region to another sync region.

 ### At the heart of it
-- The server sets the `sync_region_id` for each facility in the facility payload.
+- The server sets the sync region for each facility by setting a `sync_region_id` in the facility payload.
+  For block sync this is the the region ID of the facility's block.
 - The app picks the current facility's `sync_region_id` as the sync region.
 - The app requests for the sync region's records to be synced by sending the `sync_region_id` in the `X-SYNC-REGION-ID` header.
 - The server returns data for the requested sync region's `syncable_patients`.